kdeldycke/kevin-deldycke-blog/content/posts/where-is-she-behind-the-scenes.md

 ![](/uploads/2013/where-is-she-behind-the-scenes-021.jpg)

 The [wedding entrance](http://kevin.deldycke.com/2012/11/wedding-entrance-paris-video-postcard/) video was the first time I used my [Glidecam HD-2000](http://amzn.com/B0020LB0MO/?tag=kevideld-20).
-But *Where is she ?* was the [first publicly released video](http://kevin.deldycke.com/2012/08/where-is-she-music-video-released/) featuring my new toy.
+But *Where is she?* was the [first publicly released video](http://kevin.deldycke.com/2012/08/where-is-she-music-video-released/) featuring my new toy.
 And while filming with it in Montmartre, a police patrol car paid us a visit:

 http://www.youtube.com/watch?v=EGh-DZjIjHg